ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “When you mix coffee, sugar, and milk with a spoon, it spins, and it creates something new—a tasty
 > drink.
 The solar system spins, too.
 If the celestial bodies around the Sun spin fast enough,
-> something new must be created.”
+> something like that must be created, too.”

 The speaker convolutes something that is directly observable, to something that is inobservable, and draws conclusions based on false comparisons.